 The artificial intelligence and voice recognition space has been growing rapidly.
 According to a Gartner report, by 2020, 85% of customer interactions will be managed without a human.
 This is pretty much likely, as we are already teaching our machines to interpret data into logical solutions.

-Apps running on artificial intelligence should make a user’s life easy, but what goes into building such apps?
+Apps running on artificial intelligence should make a user’s life easy, but what do AI app development companies like Arkenea do to build such apps?

 To understand it further, we spoke to some successful founders who have built and scaled apps running on artificial intelligence algorithms.